-Foreign Trade Council (COMEX): Created as part of the Production, Commerce, and Investment Code (ROE 351, December 29, 2010), COMEX replaces the Foreign Trade and Investment Council (COMEXI).
-It approves commercial policies and coordinates foreign trade.
+Foreign Trade Council (COMEX): Created as part of the Production, Commerce, and Investment Code (ROE 351, December 29, 2010), COMEX approves commercial policies and coordinates foreign trade.

-Ecuadorian Customs Corporation (CAE): Governed by the Organic Law for Customs, CAE is responsible for borders and ports.
+Ecuadorian Customs Service (SENAE): Governed by the Organic Code of Production, Trade and Investments, SENAE is responsible for borders and ports.
 It enforces the collection of import duties and taxes.